-As a "web dinosaur", I've followed each and every technological evolution the web went through, and I could feel the direct impact they had on the way we used to do our web design.
+As a “web dinosaur”, I've followed each and every technological evolution the web went through, and I could feel the direct impact they had on the way we design for the web.

 The web design evolves in exactly the same pace as the web technologies, and I believe that the influence of the later over the former is the main factor that opens the paths we web designers take.
 Of course, I cannot say it is the only factor, but it is the predominant one.

 Let's take the good old “web 2.0” (yeah!
 I hate this term either) style design as an example.
 I've read so many things about it, so many articles tried to define what the “web 2.0” look was!
 But none of them took into account the incredible burst of the web technology at the time.

 They talked about the use of big, high quality images: of course, the data transfer was getting faster and faster, the ADSL connections were getting widely spread, and the pages, well, we were no longer creating our pages with thousands of table tags anymore.
 An HTML file that could easily make 20Kb was then weighting only 6Kb.
 Cool!
 We could finally let ourselves go a little and add smashing photos, no matter how big they were.